South Bristol Amateur Radio Club

 Rail

-The closest railway staion is Parson Street to the north west of the site.
+The closest railway station is Parson Street to the north west of the site.
 This station is located some 1900 metres from the site and requires a walk via Novers Hill, Novers Road and Novers Park Road to get to the site.
 The topography is not particularly level along this route and the quality of lighting and footways is not known.
-Parson Street is poorly served outside of the peak hour with only local services stopping roughly once per hour and there are no diect bus connections from the station to the site.
-Our recommendation for anyone wishing to travel by train is to catch services calling or terminating at Bristol Temple Meads and then catching bus service 20 from bus stop 'Tf' on Temple Way outside the station disembarking at Melvin Square and walking to the site.
-On the return journey alight at stop 'Tj' for Temple Meads Station.
-Train times can be found from the National Rail Enquiries Website.
+Parson Street is poorly served outside of the peak hour with only local services stopping roughly once per hour and there are no direct bus connections from the station to the site.
+Our recommendation for anyone wishing to travel by train is to catch services calling or terminating at Bristol Temple Meads and then catching bus service 91 at bus stops T1 (to the Club) or T2 (from the Club) on Temple Gate disembarking at the Broadberry Road stop near the Police Station.
+Train times can be found from the National Rail Enquiries website.
+The 92 can also be used from Temple Meads however the closest this gets to the Novers Park Community Association is Melvin Square which is approximately 650m from the Club, connecting services from Melvin Square are the 91 previously mentioned and the 96 (Hengrove to Brislington via Hengrove Park, Filwood Park and Knowle).